googleapis/google-cloud-php/Redis/README.md

 ### Version

-This component is considered alpha.
-As such, it is still a work-in-progress and is more likely to get backwards-incompatible updates.
+This component is considered GA (generally available).
+As such, it will not introduce backwards-incompatible changes in any minor or patch releases.
+We will address issues and requests with the highest priority.

 ### Next Steps